Man with canoe on the lake

 Summary

 The EU Omnibus Simplification Package represents a significant step towards simplifying sustainability reporting and due diligence requirements.
-By providing businesses with more time to prepare, reducing the scope of reporting, and focusing on material activities, the Package aims to enhance competitiveness and support the transition to a sustainable and inclusive European economy.
+By providing businesses with more time to prepare, reducing the scope of reporting, and focusing on material activities, the Package aims to enhance competitiveness and and to support the transition to a sustainable and inclusive European economy.
 As the legislative process unfolds, businesses should stay informed and actively engage with stakeholders to navigate the challenges ahead and contribute to a more sustainable future.

 Acknowledgment